Skip to content

 cf push -f manifest-nodejs.yml

-Differences from Docker deployment: - Uses CF's Node.js buildpack (auto-detects package.json) - better-sqlite3 native module is compiled during staging — may add 30-60s to deploy - You can modify source before pushing (custom tool descriptions, additional middleware, etc.) - Environment is Ubuntu-based (not Alpine), which may affect some native dependencies
+Notes: - better-sqlite3 native module is compiled during staging — may add 30-60s to deploy - You can modify source before pushing (custom tool descriptions, additional middleware, etc.) - Prefer MTA deployment for production — it bundles service creation and is reproducible

 Custom CA certificates — for on-premise SAP with self-signed certs: